Energy Risk Forecaster: UK businesses to suffer two-fold blow of rising energy prices

 The wholesale market has experienced significant volatility since we first published the Energy Risk Forecaster in August 2018.
 Following the extended spell of cold weather in February – which coincided with Britain’s first winter without Rough storage – gas prices have peaked at near ten-year highs.
 This has been largely due to demand for gas injections needed to restore the storage levels previously rinsed by the ‘Beast from East’.
 At the same time, the oil market has made a dramatic recovery this year, fuelled mainly by geopolitical factors, causing a corresponding spike in power prices.
 Furthermore, with the government’s Budget 2018 maintaining the UK’s top-up carbon tax at £18 per tonne of CO2 until April 2021, the high carbon price is set to continue to contribute to higher power prices in the foreseeable future.

-The above developments in the wholesale market are reflected in SMS Plc’s updated forecast for the next ten years ahead, which also takes into account various other underlying fundamentals of supply and demand, the economics of generation and the expected impact of legislation between now and 2028.
+The above developments in the wholesale market are reflected in SMS Ltd’s updated forecast for the next ten years ahead, which also takes into account various other underlying fundamentals of supply and demand, the economics of generation and the expected impact of legislation between now and 2028.

 Non-commodity costs